CynCeyd/GenericEventArgs/README.md

 Please notice that EventArgs<TEventData>s property Data has both public getters and setters.

 If you prefer an immutable version use ReadOnlyEventArgs<TEventData>.
-The procedure is identical, except the protected setter for the Data property.
+The procedure is identical, except for the protected setter for the Data property.

 ### CancelEventArgs<TEventData> and ReadOnlyCancelEventArgs<TEventData>